You love streaming your favorite shows. Here’s how to use less data doing so

 That was a lot of information!

-Honestly, we could probably talk about data all day.
+Honestly, I think we could talk about data all day.
 How much you need.
 How much you’re using.
 All the ways to cut back.
-We’ve covered a lot so let’s close with a couple of frequently asked questions you should be able to answer easily.
+We’ve covered a lot so let’s close with a couple of frequently asked questions you should be able to answer easily!

 On average, watching a 2-hour movie at standard definition quality costs about 2GB of data.

-How many GB of data do you spend watching a 1-hour episode of your favorite show on Netflix, Hulu, etc.?
+How much data does streaming a 1-hour episode of your favorite show on Netflix, Hulu, etc. take?

 On average, watching a 1-hour show at standard definition quality costs you about 1GB of data.